CMSgov/bluebutton-sample-client-nodejs-react/COMMUNITY.md

 # COMMUNITY.md

-bluebutton-sample-client-nodejs-react is supported by a dedicated team of individuals fulfilling various roles to ensure its success, security, and alignment with government standards and agency goals.
+The Blue Button Node Sample Client is supported by a dedicated team of individuals fulfilling various roles to ensure its success, security, and alignment with government standards and agency goals.

 ## Project Members